 Not only is this an opportunity for you to learn more about this new field, it’s also a great way to zero in on actual positions that you’re excited to take on.

 Nothing gets done by being in your head.
 True, you need to introspect to figure out if you want to switch jobs and how, but once you know, you need to do something about it.
 Sit yourself done, do some research and plan what your next move is.
 If not, you’ll most likely be swept back into the secure job that you have now.

 Sample jobs that you want.
-If you want to be writer, take creative writing or journalism classes.
+If you want to be a writer, take creative writing or journalism classes.
 Want a shot at events organizing?
 Offer to organize an event for your friends or the company you currently work for.
-Over the next few month, you’ll acquire more skills and experience that will make you a better fit for the job you want.
+Over the next few months, you’ll acquire more skills and experience that will make you a better fit for the job you want.

 4. Establish relationships